 It’s always a possibility that the keyword you’re aiming to rank for is a bit too ambitious of a target.
 If your hub page climbed in the keyword rankings but didn’t quite break onto the 1st page of results, check the SERP to see who your competition is.
 If the top 10 is dominated by high-authority, well-crafted content, adjust your targets.

 A Parting Exhortation

 I hope this final note goes without saying, but it’s important enough to say anyway.
 Use descriptive, keyword-focused anchor text in your links!
 This is true for any internal link on your site and especially important for a content hub.
 A descriptive navigation link of “Solutions” tells users and search engines very little about the page they’re clicking to.
 Spoke pages linking to a hub page with the words “here” or “blog post” might as well not be linking at all.
-I wrote a little more about this in my site navigation blog post earlier this year.
+I wrote a little more about this in my site navigation blog post as well.